European shares fall, hit by weak earnings and banks

-* March quarter net loss 32 billion rupees versus loss of 17.36 billion rupees year ago
+* March quarter net profit 20.8 million rupees versus profit 745,000 rupees year ago

 * Roche lower after results miss expectations